lempire123/Pristine/README.md

 ### **Prerequisites**

-Before diving into the code, ensure you have the following prerequisites installed and set up:
+Before diving into the code, ensure you have foundry installed:

 - **[Foundry](https://book.getfoundry.sh/getting-started/installation):**